wizo06/japanese/docs/Fundamentals/particles.md

 # Particles

 !!! tip "Author's note"
-    Particles can be very confusing if you're not used to them.
-If there's any grammar that I don't expect you to fully understand it before moving onto the next one, this will be it.
-You should expect to come back and revisit this page often if you encounter a particle in your input (reading and listening) that you don't understand.
+    Particles can be very confusing especially for a beginner.
+If there's one grammar that I don't expect you to fully understand it by reading it once only, it will the the particles.
+You should expect to come back and revisit this page (or any other resource) often if you encounter a particle in your input (reading and listening) that you don't understand.
 That being said, this page does not have all the particles, nor does it have all the different functions of each particle.
-If you're at intermediat level, I suggest you to look up the particle on a monolingual dictionary.
+If you're at intermediate level, I suggest you to look up the particle on a monolingual dictionary.
+Monolingual dictionaries give the best explanation.
+After all, the best language to explain Japanese is Japanese.

 ## What are particles?
 Let's use the following sentence to illustrate what a particle is: